tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/default_settings.rst

 :func:`~tudatpy.interface.spice.load_kernel`.

 .. note::
-  Note that the ephemerides that are used by default are only valid for a somewhat limited time interval (on the order of a century, depending on the specific body).
+  Note that the ephemerides that are used by default are only valid for a somewhat limited time interval (on the order of a century, depending on the specific body), which is limited by the valid range of the Spice kernels provided in Tudat by default.

+In some cases, the extraction of the state of bodies from Spice kernels can be a computational bottleneck.
+Tudat has an :ref:`alternative set of default options <valid_time_range>`, which make this process signicantly faster, at the expense of higher RAM usage, and an environment that is only valid over a very limited time interval.

 Rotation model
 --------------